 Four boys were brought at the end of last week to St. Mary's Hospital, with symptoms which the surgeon rightly conjectured to arise from some narcotic poison.
 One was but slightly affected, and was not taken in, but the other three were severely ill, and two were saved only by the readiness with which extreme remedies (such as electricity) are made available in a large hospital.
 When sufficiently recovered, the lads confessed to having eaten, in Kensington Gardens, some fruit which they found thrown away under a heap of timber.
-It turned out that they had eaten a quantity of thorn-apples (datura stramonium), a very active poison.
-It is a very common ornament to gardens, and being out of flower at this season, is cleared away and thrown on waste heaps.
+It turned out ornament to gardens, and being out of flower at this season, is cleared away and thrown on waste heaps.